keiya01/react-performance-testing/README.md

 });
 ```

-If you want to measure **mount** time, you need to test one by one.
-Because mount phase has some process like module resolution, setup in `jest`, etc ...
+If you want to measure render time, you need to test one by one.
+Because this feature has some process like module resolution, setup in `jest`, etc...
+So, you can not measure pure render time.
-Therefore, you need to execute test like `jest --testNamePattern=...` or `jest src/something.test.js`.
+Therefore You need to execute test like `jest --testNamePattern=...` or `jest src/something.test.js`.
 If you have any ideas, please send issue or pull request.😭

-**But** if you want to test about **update** time, you can test at once.

 **Note**: You need to set a display name.
 If you have an anonymous component, we can not set a property to `renderTime` correctly.